 The purpose of the CoreCHI-Performance™ (CoreCHI-P™) certification is to offer healthcare interpreters of any language a valid national professional standard that assesses their core professional knowledge and cognitive interpreting skills needed to perform the duties of the healthcare interpreter.
 This monolingual performance certification is available for interpreters of any language*.
+This program is accredited by the National Commission for Certifying Agencies (NCCA); accreditation is valid November 2024 – November 2029.
 The CoreCHI-P™ credential also requires certificants to meet CCHI’s Language Proficiency for Interpreters eligibility requirements.

 Interpreters seeking the CoreCHI-P certification must pass two exams – the CoreCHI™ professional knowledge exam (click here for the CoreCHI exam description) and the monolingual performance ETOE™ (English-to-English) exam (click here to watch a webinar recording about the exam).